Back to BlogSoftware Engineering

 Why it's interesting:

-• No virtual DOM—compiles to efficient vanilla JavaScript
+• No virtual DOM - compiles to efficient vanilla JavaScript

-• Very fast runtime performance
+• Very fast runtime performance and the smallest bundle sizes of any framework

 Best for: Performance-critical applications, lean teams, greenfield products where the team has experience.